 According to the Vietnam National Administration of Tourism (VNAT)18 (2016), a destination image is often described simply as an impression of a place or a perception of a region.
 There are many accepted definitions of a destination image, but it is generally understood as a system of beliefs, ideas, and impressions that people have about a particular place or destination.
-Destination image is the evaluation of tourists based on their beliefs, attitudes, and opinions about the destination, which can be positive or negative impressions.
+Destination image and destination satisfaction are two distinct concepts in the realm of tourism.
+Destination image refers to the overall perception or reputation of a place held by potential travelers, which can be influenced by marketing efforts, media portrayal, and word-of-mouth recommendations.
+It represents the mental picture or impression that people have of a destination before actually visiting it.
+On the other hand, destination satisfaction pertains to the actual experience and contentment felt by tourists during their visit to a specific destination.
+It is based on factors such as the quality of services, attractions, hospitality, and overall experience encountered during the trip.
+While destination image shapes expectations and influences travel decisions, destination satisfaction reflects the level of fulfillment and enjoyment derived from the visit itself.
 Therefore, according to the VNAT, a destination image is the belief, idea, and impression that tourists have about a place.
-The destination image directly affects tourists' decision to choose a tourism destination.
+The destination image directly affects tourists' decision to choose a tourism destination and thus is a key construct research of this study to consider its effect on tourists’ intention to revisit.

 Currently, research around the world highlights the concept of destination image as a crucial factor in the process of tourists' decision-making and destination choices.
 The following are some recent studies on the concept of destination image in tourism worldwide15: